Francis E. Spinner: Life

-His father was John Peter Spinner (born in Werbach, Baden, January 18, 1768; died in German Flatts, NY, May 27, 1848), a Catholic priest who became a Protestant, married Mary Magdalene Fidelis Brument, emigrated to the United States in 1801, and was pastor of two German-speaking Dutch Reformed churches, at Herkimer and German Flatts until his death.
+His father was John Peter Spinner (born in Werbach, Baden, January 18, 1768; died in German Flatts, New York, May 27, 1848), a Catholic priest who became a Protestant, married Mary Magdalene Fidelis Brument, emigrated to the United States in 1801, and was pastor of two German-speaking Dutch Reformed churches, at Herkimer and German Flatts until his death.

 Francis Spinner was the eldest of nine children, six sons and three daughters.
 His father instructed him in languages, and in the common schools of Herkimer County he learned English grammar, reading, writing and arithmetic.
 His father required Spinner to learn a trade.

+Early career

 Francis elected to become a merchant, and for about a year was employed as a clerk in a store.
 The store failed, and Francis was apprenticed to a confectioner in Albany.

 In Albany, Spinner made the acquaintance of some educated men who took an interest in his welfare.
 Peter Gansevoort allowed him the use of his library.
 Two years after his arrival, when his father found he was being employed as a salesman and bookkeeper, Spinner was removed from that situation and apprenticed to a saddle and harness maker in Amsterdam, New York.
 Here Spinner became a shareholder in the circulating library, and studied its volumes when he wasn't busy learning his trade.

 In 1824, Spinner moved back to Herkimer County, where he engaged in mercantile pursuits.
 In 1826, he married Caroline Caswell of Herkimer.
 He entered the state militia, and by 1834 had risen to the rank of major general.
 He was appointed deputy sheriff in 1829, and was sheriff of the County from 1834 to 1837.
 He was appointed one of the commissioners for the construction of the state lunatic asylum at Utica, New York in 1838.
 When he was removed from this post on political grounds, he engaged in banking, first as cashier and later as president, at the Mohawk Bank.

 He was state inspector of turnpikes, and served as commissioner and supervisor of schools.
 He was appointed auditor and deputy naval officer in charge of the Port of New York in 1845 and served four years.